 - A sideways metal pole that might be for a sideways flag.

 - An ice platform.
 It was used in Angry Birds Seasons as a static platform.

-"Golden" sprites of the first 6 chapters' level complete items, and also a King Pig.
+- "Golden" sprites of the first 6 chapters' level complete items, and a King Pig for some reason.
 A golden item might be planned for each episode, but was scrapped for some reason.